 Year 3

-In year 3, children are taught by Ms Begum and Mrs Thomas.
-Teaching and learning in Year 3 is supported by Miss Osborne and Miss Johnson.
+In year 3, children are taught by Ms Begum and Mrs Pollard.
+Teaching and learning is supported by Miss Johnson and Mrs. Shufflebothom.

 Dear parents and children